94th Minnesota Legislature: Session

 While the DFL retained control of the Senate, which was not up for election in 2024, they lost 3 seats in the House to the Republicans, initially leaving the chamber deadlocked at 67–67.
 This is only the second time in state history that the House was tied after a general election.
 Negotiations for a power-sharing arrangement ensued between Lisa Demuth (Republican) and Melissa Hortman (DFL).
 During negotiations, Republicans successfully challenged the election of Curtis Johnson for District 40B of the House at the state's supreme court, leaving a vacancy and requiring a special election.
 The judge ruled that Johnson does not meet residency requirements and is thus ineligible to serve.
 This left the house in Republican control at 67–66.
 Hortman proposed that Republicans temporarily exercise majority control for the first three weeks of the session, including chairing all committees, while maintaining a one-vote advantage on each committee.
 The DFL vowed not to attend the opening session unless Republicans honored the previously negotiated power-sharing agreement.

 On December 27, 2024, Governor Tim Walz called for a special election for January 28, 2025 to fill Johnson's seat.
 Republicans took his call for an election to court, and the Minnesota Supreme Court ruled the writ of election invalid as he had called the election prematurely.
 On February 5, he called a new election for the seat on March 11.
 In that special election, David Gottfried (DFL) was elected, restoring the partisan tie.
-This was the first of a series of special elections in 2025: Minnesota is set to tie its 1994 record with six legislative special elections in one year.
+This was the first of a series of special elections in 2025: Minnesota tied its 1994 record with six legislative special elections in one year.